General Block Exemption Regulation

 GBER Transparency Reporting

-Since 1 July 2016 the GBER details of any individual provision of support with a value of €500,000 or over has been reported to the European Commission (EC) using its online reporting system.
+Any individual provision of support with a value of €100,000 or over must be reported to the European Commission (EC) using its online reporting system.
 The information provided by the Member States is published on a Transparency database that can be accessed by the public.

-DfE Subsidy Control Advice Unit (SCAU) co-ordinates input of information regarding Northern Ireland GBER payments over €500,000 and commissions returns on a quarterly basis from known GBER aid providers in Northern Ireland.
+DfE Subsidy Control Advice Unit (SCAU) co-ordinates input of information regarding Northern Ireland GBER payments over €100,000 and commissions returns on a quarterly basis from known GBER aid providers in Northern Ireland.

-If you have any questions about the GBER Transparency requirements, or how to complete the GBER declaration form, please contact SCAU using the email address above.
+If you have any questions about the GBER Transparency requirements, please contact Subsidy Control Advice Unit (SCAU).